pdeligia/nekara-artifact/README.md

 ## Contents of the artifact

-The artifact includes source code and scripts for automatically running a subset of the experiments presented in the paper.
-This subset was selected using the following two practical criteria:
+The artifact includes source code and scripts for automatically building and running the non-proprietary experiments presented in the paper.
-- The corresponding benchmarks must be publicly available as open-source (and not be proprietary and/or closed-source).
-- It must be possible to build and run the corresponding benchmarks on a Linux container (and not only on a proprietary OS such as Windows and macOS) so that they can be easily and widely distributed.

-With the above two criteria in mind, the following experiments (and corresponding benchmarks) were included in this artifact:
+The following experiments (and corresponding benchmarks) are included and fully-automated:
 - Finding bugs with Nekara in [Memcached](https://github.com/memcached/memcached) (see Table II in page 5).
-Memcached is available as open-source on GitHub, is written in C and can build and run on the artifact's Linux container.
 - Comparison of systematic testing with Nekara against [Coyote](https://github.com/microsoft/Coyote) on the [Coyote Actors](https://microsoft.github.io/coyote/#concepts/actors/overview/) programming model (see Table VI in page 9).
-Coyote is available as open-source on GitHub and is written in C# and .NET Core, which makes it available cross-platform, including on the artifact's Linux container.
+- Reproducing bugs found by [Maple](http://web.eecs.umich.edu/~nsatish/papers/OOPSLA-12-Maple.pdf)
+  (see Table VII in page 10).

+The source code and scripts for the [TSVD](https://github.com/microsoft/TSVD) experiment (see Table VII in page 10) are also included, but they cannot automatically build and run in the provided artifact Docker container, because these benchmarks use the legacy .NET Framework that is available only for Windows.
+For this reason we mark this experiment as **optional** for the purposes of this artifact.
+You can still run it with some manual effort, but it requires a Windows environment and installing corresponding dependencies.

-Based on the above selection criteria, the following experiments and benchmarks could not be included:
+The following experiments could not be included in the artifact due to being based on Microsoft-internal source code:
 - Finding bugs in [Verona](https://github.com/microsoft/verona) (i.e. Zevio in the anonymized version of the paper, pages 5-6).
-The experiment uses an earlier branch of Verona that is Microsoft-internal and has not been open-sourced yet.
+Verona itself is open-sourced on GitHub, but the experiment is based on an earlier branch of Verona that is Microsoft-internal and has not been open-sourced.
 - Finding bugs in CSCS and ECSS (see Section VI-A and VI-B in pages 7-9).
-These systems are proprietary and Microsoft-internal.
+These systems are proprietary, closed-source and Microsoft-internal.
-- Reproducing bugs found by [TSVD](https://github.com/microsoft/TSVD) (see Table VII in page 10).
-  These benchmarks use the legacy .NET Framework which is only available on Windows machines.
-- Reproducing bugs found by [Maple](http://web.eecs.umich.edu/~nsatish/papers/OOPSLA-12-Maple.pdf)
-  (see Table VII in page 10).
-These benchmarks use the legacy .NET Framework which is only available on Windows machines.

 The artifact also includes the source code for the [Nekara](https://github.com/microsoft/coyote-scheduler) systematic testing library presented in the